samoa-moa/samoa-moa/README.md

 (MOAClassifierAdapter -l moa.classifiers.trees.HoeffdingTree)))  -f 100000 -i 1000000"
 ```

-Notice that this example uses the Local Testing mode of SAMOA.
+Notice that this example uses the Local mode of SAMOA.